 For example: 'This project was made possible with Art Fund support.'

-Please contact the Museum Marketing team at museums@artfund.org for signoff on all materials, and allow at least 3 working days for us to respond.
+Please contact the Museum Marketing team at museums@artfund.org for sign-off on all materials, allowing at least 3 working days for us to respond.

-We would also like to speak to you about joining our National Art Pass network of over 850 partner venues across the UK.
+We would also like to speak to you about joining our National Art Pass network of 900+ partner venues across the UK.
 By offering a benefit to visitors with a National Art Pass, you can reach a new audience of culture seekers, increase your visitors and revenue, and access a range of free services designed especially for museums and galleries.
 You can find out more about growing your audience with Art Fund here.

-Please contact Jennie Jiricny (jiiricny@artfund.org) if you would like to join the network and maximise marketing opportunities to our 130,000 members.
+Please contact Jennie Jiricny (jjiricny@artfund.org) if you would like to join the network and maximise marketing opportunities with our 135,000 members.
 We will also get in touch with further details when arranging your offer paperwork.